Create a Website with HTML5

 Exercise #3

-In this exercise we'll add some information to the head section of the HTML page including a line that links the web page to the style sheet.
+In this exercise we'll add some information to the head section of the HTML page including a line that tells the browser to scale the page to be viewed in smaller devices.

 HELP: To create space under a tag, place your cursor at the end of the closing bracket and press Enter a couple of times.
 In this case you would place your cursor as shown here. <head>|